BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ToDo: how to copy jobs and nodes
 ToDo: how to change the jenkins agents to communicate with teh new master

-### Change Powershell from V5 to V7 on Master and Slaves
+### Change Powershell from V5 to V7 on Controller and Agents

 `http://utat022:4040/configureTools/`
 Jenkins->Configure->Tools->Powershell Installations: Defaultwindows =`C:\Program Files\PowerShell\7\pwsh.exe`